darrenldl/ocaml-SeqBox/README.md

   - src/crcccitt.ml
   - src/crcccitt.mli

+The files in tests folder copied from official SeqBox are under its license, which is AGPL as of time of writing
+  - tests/SeqBox/*

 All remaining files are distributed under the 3-Clause BSD license as stated in the LICENSE file